Workers laid off days after returning to job

 Some of those laid-off had been working for the company for 45 years, while others who had only worked 45 days still had a job, she said.

 Affco said only 60 of the 214 workers were union members.

 The union is promising to return to court.

-Next story in National: Harassment concerns: 'They thought we would just go away'
+Next story in New Zealand: Harassment concerns: 'They thought we would just go away'